James Wolfenden: 2nd term

 After the census of 1930, Pennsylvania's share of congressional seats was reduced from 36 to 34.
 Evidently, there was very little controversy in the state legislature regarding reapportionment, with the bill being introduced on April 22, 1931, then passed by the House and Senate and signed by the Governor by June 27.
-Delaware County, due to its population growth, was separated from Chester County, which was shifted into the Tenth congressional district with Lancaster County.
+Due to its growth in population, Delaware County was separated from Chester County, which shifted into the Tenth congressional district with Lancaster County.
 Delaware County in its entirety became Pennsylvania's Seventh Congressional District and would remain so for 36 years.

 By dividing Pennsylvania's population by the number of House seats it was entitled to, the ideal district size in 1930 was 283,275.
 Dividing Philadelphia's population by its seven congressional seats, gave each district an average of 278,709, giving it a slight overrepresentation.
 Delaware County's population of 278,662 made it slightly over-represented, also.
 In other words, a vote cast in the neighboring Tenth District, with a population of 326,511, carried less weight that a vote cast in Philadelphia for Congress.

 The reason for this was political: county lines were rarely, if ever, crossed when the legislature drew up congressional districts.
 It would not be until the "one man, one vote" ruling of the Supreme Court some 30 years later that this inequality would be rectified.